emqx/emqx-exporter/examples/docker/README.md

 **Note the default account of EMQX dashboard has been set to admin/admin**

-The shell deploys EMQX5 enterprise by default, it also supports to deploy other versions by passing an additional arg `emqx4`, `emqx4-ee` and `emqx5`.
+The shell deploys EMQX5 enterprise by default, it also supports deploying other versions by passing an additional arg `emqx4`, `emqx4-ee` and `emqx5`.

 For example:
 ```shell